-2.4 Safeguarding is everyone's responsibility
+3.4 Safeguarding is everyone's responsibility

 While local authorities and placing authorities have statutory responsibilities regarding safeguarding, Outcomes First Group believes that safeguarding is everyone's responsibility.
-The Group expects that, without exception, staff keep children and young people at the centre of all that they do and that any actions taken are in the best interests of the child or young person.
+The Group expects that, without exception, team members keep children and young people at the centre of all that they do and that any actions taken are in the best interests of the child or young person.
 We also expect that children and young people are listened to, and their voices are always heard.

-2.5 Defining Significant Harm/Child Abuse
+3.5 Defining Significant Harm/Child Abuse

-- 2.5.1 The Children Act 1989 introduced the concept of 'Significant Harm' as the threshold that justifies compulsory intervention in family life in the best interests of children.
-Under Section 47 of the Act, local authorities have a duty to make enquiries to decide whether they should take action to safeguard or promote the welfare of a child who is suffering or is likely to suffer Significant Harm. - 2.5.2 Under Section 31 of the Children Act as amended by Adoption and Children Act 2002:
+3.5.1 The Children Act 1989 introduced the concept of 'Significant Harm' as the threshold that justifies compulsory intervention in family life in the best interests of children.
+Under Section 47 of the Act, local authorities have a duty to make enquiries to decide whether they should take action to safeguard or promote the welfare of a child who is suffering or is likely to suffer Significant Harm.

-'harm' means ill-treatment or the impairment of health or development, including for example, impairment suffered from seeing or hearing the ill-treatment of another;

-'health' means physical or mental health; and
+3.5.2 Under Section 31 of the Children Act as amended by Adoption and Children Act 2002: 'harm' means ill-treatment or the impairment of health or development, including for example, impairment suffered from seeing or hearing the ill-treatment of another. 'health' means physical or mental health; and 'ill-treatment' includes Sexual Abuse and forms of ill-treatment which are not physical.

-'ill-treatment' includes Sexual Abuse and forms of ill-treatment which are not physical.
-Abuse or neglect is not always easy to identify; staff are more than likely to have some information but not the whole picture.
+Abuse or neglect is not always easy to identify; team members are more than likely to have some information but not the whole picture.

-- 2.5.3 There are four defined categories of child abuse, which are deemed to be forms of 'Significant Harm': - Neglect - Physical Abuse - Emotional Abuse - Sexual Abuse. - 2.5.4 It is also important to be aware that: - technology is a significant component in many safeguarding and wellbeing issues.
-Children are at risk of abuse and harm online as well as face to face.
-In many cases abuse will take place concurrently via online channels and in daily life. - children can abuse other children (child-on-child abuse), this can happen both inside and outside of school and online. - 2.5.5 'Children may be vulnerable to neglect and abuse or exploitation from within their family and from individuals they come across in their day-to-day lives.
-These threats can take a variety of different forms, including: sexual, physical and emotional abuse; neglect; exploitation by criminal gangs and organised crime groups; trafficking; online abuse; sexual exploitation and the influences of extremism leading to radicalisation.
-Whatever the form of abuse or neglect, practitioners should put the needs of children first when determining what action to take' (Working Together to Safeguard Children 2023)
+- 3.5.3 There are four defined categories of child abuse, which are deemed to be forms of 'Significant Harm': - Neglect - Physical Abuse - Emotional Abuse - Sexual Abuse. - 3.5.4 It is also important to be aware that: - technology is a significant component in many safeguarding and wellbeing issues.
+Children are at risk of abuse, exploitation and harm online as well as face to face.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+In many cases abuse will take place concurrently via online channels and in daily life. - children can abuse other children (child-on-child abuse), this can happen both inside and outside of school and online. - 3.5.5 'Children may be vulnerable to neglect and abuse or exploitation from within their family and from individuals they come across in their day-to-day lives including their peers, in their community and/or online.
+These threats can take a variety of different forms, including sexual, physical and emotional abuse; neglect; exploitation by criminal gangs and organised crime groups; trafficking; online abuse; sexual exploitation and the influences of extremism leading to radicalisation.
+Whatever the form of abuse or neglect, practitioners should put the needs of children first when determining what action to take' (Working Together to Safeguard Children)

-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Somebody may abuse, neglect or exploit a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.
-(KCSiE 2023)
+(KCSiE 2024)